noiseprotocol/noise_spec/noise.md

 might be exposed through other means, included payload fields, traffic analysis, or metadata such as IP addresses.

-The properties for a relevant public key are:
+The properties for the relevant public key are:

   * **0.** Transmitted in clear.